-- (c) Such living expenses are consistent with the types of expenses provided by the individual as a part of normal living arrangements (e.g., housing, meals, occasional spending money, use of the family car).
-[Bylaw 12.1.3.1] - (2) You are eligible for intercollegiate competition if prior to initial full-time collegiate enrollment, you received educational expenses (e.g., tuition, fees, room, board and books) from any individual or entity other than an agent, professional sports team/organization or a representative of an institution's athletics interests, provided such expenses are disbursed directly through your educational institution (e.g., high school, preparatory school).
-[Bylaw 12.1.3.1-(r)] - c.
+- c.
 Sports Camps. - You are not eligible if, before you enrolled at your school, the school, members of its athletics staff or a representative of its athletics interests gave you free or reduced admission privileges to attend its sports camp or clinic after you had started classes for the ninth grade.
-[Bylaw 13.11.3.2] - e.
+[Bylaw 13.11.3.2] - d.
 Visits, Transportation and Entertainment All Sports. - (1) You are not eligible under Bylaws 13.5, 13.6 or 13.7 if, before you enrolled at your school, any of the following happened to you: - (a) Your school paid for you to visit its campus more than once; - (b) Your school paid more than the actual round-trip cost by direct route between your home and the campus when you made your one expense-paid visit; - (c) Your school entertained you, your parents (or guardians) or your spouse outside a 30-mile radius of the campus during your expense-paid visit; or - (d) Your school entertained you, your parents (or guardians) or your spouse excessively during your expense-paid visit, or entertained your friends or other relatives at any site. - (2) You are not eligible if your school paid for you to visit its campus before January 1 of your junior year in high school.
-[Bylaw 13.6.1.1.]

-- (3) You are not eligible if, when you were being recruited, staff members of your school or any representatives of its athletics interests paid the transportation costs for your relatives or friends to visit the campus or elsewhere other than the one paid visit.
+[Bylaw 13.6.1.1.1] - (3) You are not eligible if, when you were being recruited, staff members of your school or any representatives of its athletics interests paid the transportation costs for your relatives or friends to visit the campus or elsewhere other than the one paid visit.
 [Bylaw 13.5.2.8] - (4) You are not eligible if any person, (other than your parents or legal guardians) at his or her own expense, paid for you to visit your school once and did not accompany you on the visit or paid for you to visit more than once.
 [Bylaw 13.6.1.1] - (5) You are not eligible if, at any time that you were visiting your school's campus at your own expense, your school paid for anything more than the following: - (a) Transportation, when accompanied by a staff member, to see offcampus practice and competition sites and other facilities.
+[Bylaw 13.5.3]

-[Bylaw 13.5.3] - (b) A meal at the dining hall of your school or a meal at an off-campus site if all institutional dining halls were closed and the school normally provides similar meals to all visiting prospective students.
+- (b) A meal at the dining hall of your school or a meal at an off-campus site if all institutional dining halls were closed and the school normally provides similar meals to all visiting prospective students.
 [Bylaw 13.7.2.1.1] - (c) Housing at your school that is generally available to all visiting prospective students.
 [Bylaw 13.7.2.1.2] - (6) You are not eligible if, when you were being recruited, a staff member of your school's athletics department spent money, other than what was necessary, for the staff member's (or representative's) personal expenses during an off-campus visit with you.
-[Bylaw 13.13.2] - f.
+[Bylaw 13.13.2] - e.
 Precollege or Postgraduate Expenses All Sports. - You are not eligible if your school, or any representative of its athletics interests, offered you money, directly or indirectly, to pay for any part of your educational expenses or other expenses during any period of time before you enrolled at your school.
 This applies to your postgraduate education as well.
 [Bylaw 13.14.1]